 - Heavy cream - If you're using freeze-dried strawberries, you'll also need to add some extra liquid to the recipe.
 Heavy cream or whole milk is recommended for a rich, creamy texture.

-Thaw frozen strawberries first - If you have frozen strawberries on hand, they need to be thawed first.
+Thaw frozen strawberries first - If you have frozen strawberries on hand, they must be thawed first.
+Adding frozen strawberries to a blender can ruin the motor.

-Hull and halve before pureeing - Hull your strawberries with a paring knife by inserting the knife near the greens on top and rotating around the greens diagonally into the center of the strawberry.
-By doing so, this removes the greens and the white center of the strawberry which has little flavor.
+Hull and halve before pureeing - Hull your fresh strawberries with a paring knife by inserting the knife near the greens on top and rotating around the greens diagonally into the center of the strawberry.
+This removes the greens and the white center of the strawberry which has little flavor.
 Slice strawberries in half and add to your food processor or blender.

 Cool puree completely - Allow your strawberry puree to cool completely before incorporating into the frosting.
 Butter melts at about 90 to 95 degrees Fahrenheit, which means a warm strawberry puree will melt and ruin your frosting.